Elbert Floyd-Jones: Personal life

 On January 17, 1872, he married for the fourth time to Elizabeth Morrison Smith (1838–1916), daughter of Jeremiah and Emily Smith of New York.
 He had an estate on his family's property in Massapequa, New York (also known as South Oyster Bay), and for many years, spent his winters at the Park Avenue Hotel in New York City.
 He was responsible for construction of Old Grace Church in 1844.

 Floyd-Jones died at the Park Avenue Hotel in New York City on February 17, 1901.
 He was buried in the Floyd-Jones family cemetery in Massapequa.
-After his death, his estate on South Country road was sold to Senator James H. McCabe.
-The house was destroyed by fire in 1926 as a result of the a Fourth of July fireworks celebration.
+After his death, his estate on South Country Road was sold to Senator James H. McCabe.
+The house was destroyed by fire in 1926 as a result of a Fourth of July fireworks celebration.